-At Fen Ditton Primary we teach writing, SPAG and reading skills in unison.
+At Fen Ditton Primary, we teach writing, SPaG and reading skills in unison.
 This is because they are all fundamental to the children's progress in writing.
-We have developed an 'English journey' which is completed between 7-10 days.
-At the end of the 'journey' the children will have produced a piece of writing which will show clear progression from their last.
-Each teacher in KS2 follows the long term plan in planning for their text for the half term.
+We have developed an 'English week' which is completed over 10 days.
+At the end of the 'week' the children will have produced a piece of writing which will show clear progression from their last piece.
+Each teacher follows the long-term plan when planning for their text for the half term.

-As part of this process there is an emphasis on the immersion of text.
-It is at this stage where we teach the different reading skills set out in VIPERS and explore the text in great detail.
-This includes exposure to vocabulary as well as character, setting and understanding of text.
+As part of this process, there is an emphasis on the immersion of a text.
+It is at this stage where we teach the different reading skills set out in VIPERS and explore the text in detail.
+This includes exposure to vocabulary as well as exploring character, setting and developing their understanding of the text.
 Throughout, teachers provide opportunities for short, independent pieces of writing whilst working within a unit towards a longer final piece of independent writing.
 We provide writing frames to support the least confident.
 We provide time for planning, editing and revising.
 Pupils revisit their work and make edits, corrections, or continuations in purple 'polishing' pens.
 We mark extended pieces of work for in-depth writing and set Next Step targets for the pupils.
 These Next Steps then form their individual targets.
-It is important that once teachers have taught the text type, they give the children an opportunity to consolidate by using it in a foundation subject.
+It is important that once teachers have taught the text type, they give the children an opportunity to consolidate this by using it in a foundation subject.